elixir-examples/elixir-examples.github.io/_posts/2016-03-15-phoenix-framework-from-http-request-to-response.markdown

 This post describes the steps that a HTTP request/response takes in a Phoenix Framework application.
 The example application described here was generated using the command `mix phoenix.new hello_world`.

-The steps in the HTTP request/response cycle are outlined as follow:
+The steps in the HTTP request/response cycle are outlined as follows:

 * HTTP Request
 * Cowboy